If you’re looking for a guide on how to freeze spinach, you’ve come to the right place.

 - There is no need to thaw the spinach before adding it to soups or sauces:

-- Unlike meat, (which you should definitely be thawing out before cooking), most frozen veggies should not be thawed out, spinach included.
+- Unlike meat, (which almost always needs thawing before cooking), most frozen veggies should not be thawed out, spinach included.

 - Thawing can cause the frozen veg to lose some of its texture and become mushy during cooking.